 Whenever possible, groups of less than 10 should first schedule rooms 302 and 311-315 and then room 203.
 A group may be reassigned to a room other than requested if Library management determines such a move will maximize use of the conference rooms, and the size of the group and the activity is suitable for the space.

-The Missouri S&T Library reserves the right to cancel prior meeting room reservations without notice in the event of an emergency, such as snow closings or power outages.
+The Curis Laws Wilson Library reserves the right to cancel prior meeting room reservations without notice in the event of an emergency, such as snow closings or power outages.

 Each group using a meeting room is responsible for setting up the room and returning it to its original condition when leaving.
-The library is unable to provide storage for groups using the meeting rooms; any personal items left behind will be put in the "Lost & Found" box at Circulation desk or turned over to Campus Security, depending on the value of the item.
-Stains or damage to furniture and carpeting must be reported immediately to the Circulation Desk.
+The library is unable to provide storage for groups using the meeting rooms; any personal items left behind will be put in the "Lost & Found" box at Service Desk or turned over to Campus Security, depending on the value of the item.
+Stains or damage to furniture and carpeting must be reported immediately to the Service Desk.